lindhor/geoportal-server-catalog-wiki/Configure-geoportal-for-a-disconnected-environment.md

 * Install a local web server to host external resources normally available online.
 * Setup a local ArcGIS Enterprise (including a ArcGIS Server and Portal for ArcGIS) instance.
 Geoportal has been verified to work with version 10.9.1.

-  * Publish a ArcGIS Server service to be used as basemap
+  * Create a ArcGIS Server service to be used as basemap (Publish a Web Map to the Portal via ArcGIS Pro)
-  * Configure Portal for ArcGIS to use the locally published basemap as default.
+  * Configure Portal for ArcGIS to use the locally published basemap as default (this can be configured under Organization -> Settings -> Map -> Default Basemap).
-  * Look up the following parameters required for the configuration.
-This information can be retrieved via the ArcGIS Services Directory <https://servername:6443/arcgis/rest/services>
+  * Look up the following parameters required for the configuration of Geoportal.

-    * URL to the basemap service
+    * URL to the basemap service.
+This information can be retrieved via the ArcGIS Services Directory <https://servername:6443/arcgis/rest/services>.
+For Web Maps this is the URL to the Map Image Layer "*_MIL1" that can also be found in the ArcGIS Portal under Content -> View Item Details -> URL.
-    * Service Item ID of the published basemap service
+    * Service Item ID of the published basemap Web Map (from ArcGIS Portal, as shown in the URL when editing the map under Content, i.e. xx in "?id=xx#settings")
     * Map type (tiled or dynamic) of the published basemap service

 * Install a Tomcat server and deploy Geoportal as described in [Installing Geoportal Server](Installing-Geoportal-Server-2.6.5.md)